saishagoel27/saishagoel27/README.md

 ##  the vibe check 😎

-Yo, I'm **Saisha**, a Pre-final year CS student who's absolutely obsessed with making ML feel less intimidating and more like...
-I don't know, your cool older sister explaining how the YouTube algorithm works?
+Yo, I'm **Saisha**, a Final year CS student who's absolutely obsessed with making ML feel less intimidating and more like...
+I don't know, your cool friend explaining how the YouTube algorithm works?

-when I'm not crying over tensor dimensions, I'm writing about why AI is actually pretty chill and how we can make friends with our robot overlords 🤖💕
+Also I love writing about why AI is actually pretty chill and how we can make friends with our robot lords 🤖💕

 **current status:** debugging my life choices but also tensorflow models